 The vent stack is the central vent; other attached vents, like a tree trunk and branches coming off it, can be smaller.

-For the smaller vents to reach the fixtures they serve, they can be installed horizontally.
-But many are sloped, which helps airflow work better in the system.
+The smaller vents can be installed horizontally to reach the fixtures they serve.
+However, many are sloped, which helps airflow work better in the system.
 Plumbing codes usually define how sloped these must be.

 Types of Plumbing Vents